skooter500/GP-2020-2021/README.md

 - Make beautiful things

 A person flying a kite has released 176m of string.
 The string makes an angle of 27° with the ground.
 How high is the kite?
 How far away is the kite horizontally?
-Write a p5 sketch to draw and solve the problem.
+Write a processing sketch sketch to draw and solve the problem.
   - Solve the problem on paper first
   - Make variables for stringLen, theta, kHeight, kDist and any other variables you need
   - Assign the values that you know to the variables